centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/plugins-guidelines.md

 Using those structures is convenient when you need to group object properties behind a single key.

-On the users' side, it allows using these values to filter in or out some value or make a better choice about the host template for a given discovered host.
+On the users' side, it allows using these values to filter in or out some of the results or make a better choice about the host template for a given discovered host.

-TODO:ADD-LINK-DEV-SECTION

 ### Services